iascchen/android-microduino/ble-copter/README.md

 ## ble-copter

 Android APP control Microduino Quadcopter(USe BLE Module).
-You can use it to replace Joypad.
 Tested on Android 4.4.

 This App use gravity sensor to control Quadcopter.
+Compatiable with MultiWii_EZ_GUI( It can not be used with BLE 4 ).
+You can use it to replace Joypad.

 ![](docs/copter_1.jpg)